The Andite Migrations to Six Continents

 "India is the only locality where all the Urantia races were blended, the Andite invasion adding the last stock.
 In the highlands northwest of India the Sangik races came into existence, and without exception members of each penetrated the subcontinent of India in their early days, leaving behind them the most heterogeneous race mixture ever to exist on Urantia.
 Ancient India acted as a catch basin for the migrating races.
 The base of the peninsula was formerly somewhat narrower than now, much of the deltas of the Ganges and Indus being the work of the last fifty thousand years."
 (79:2.1)

-"Unlike their blue cousins in Europe, both the red and yellow races had largely escaped mixture with debased human stocks.
-The northern Chinese, already strengthened by small amounts of the superior red and Andonic strains, were soon to benefit by a considerable influx of Andite blood.
-The southern Chinese did not fare so well in this regard, and they had long suffered from absorption of the green race, while later on they were to be further weakened by the infiltration of the swarms of inferior peoples crowded out of India by the Dravidian-Andite invasion.
-And today in China there is a definite difference between the northern and southern races."
-(79:6.7)
+China received the eastern stream through the same Turkestan corridor but with a sharply uneven internal distribution that the revelation treats as a permanent population-history fact rather than a transient one.
+The northern Chinese, "already strengthened by small amounts of the superior red and Andonic strains, were soon to benefit by a considerable influx of Andite blood," while the southern Chinese "did not fare so well in this regard," having "long suffered from absorption of the green race" and being later weakened "by the infiltration of the swarms of inferior peoples crowded out of India by the Dravidian-Andite invasion" (79:6.7).
+The revelation draws the conclusion explicitly: "today in China there is a definite difference between the northern and southern races" (79:6.7).
+The Dravidian expansion in India and the differentiation of north from south China are therefore linked events in a single causal chain, the same Andite pressure that built the Indian composite displaced southward the peoples who then diluted the south Chinese stock.

 5. The Western Stream